Auto Delete Expired Documents in MongoDB with Node.js (TTL Index)

 TypeScript

-Make sure MongoDB is up and running in the background.
+Make sure the MongoDB daemon is up and running in the background while connecting.

 Create/Select Collection

-Select a collection, it'll create itself if it's not exist:
+Select a collection, it'll create itself if it does not exist:

 • JavaScript